chvnaveenkumar/project-charter-template/project_charter.md

+# Ignore this file.
+Someone did the work assigned to me before I had access to the repo.

-# Project Charter: Codewords App
+## Project Charter: Codewords App

 This is the project charter for the Codewords App project.
 This application will be delievered as a responsive web application.